circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 To access the Orbs page, navigate to Organization Settings in the app.

 Full orb details, including orb source, are accessible by clicking on the orb name.
+The orb details page is similar to the CircleCI Orb Registry in that the details page provides the orb's contents, commands, and usage examples.
 Note: Private orb details pages may only be viewed by logged-in members of your organization.
 Unpublished orbs will not have linked details pages.

 ## See also